kbowden1800/bouncing-box/README.md

 ## Step 1: Move the box with HTML and CSS

+In this first step, we'll see how can manually move the box using CSS.

 **FIND:** Within the `index.html` file, find the HTML for our box which has already been created for us:

 ```html